Jump to content

 McDonald’s is thriving and continues to expand across the globe.
 So, what’s it’s secret recipe?

-McDonalds success comes down to two key factors: a powerful business model and a strong ability to adapt and innovate.
+McDonald's success comes down to two key factors: a powerful business model and a strong ability to adapt and innovate.

-McDonald's localisation strategy gives it a competitive edge over global and regional competitors by offering menu options that cater to local tastes.
 In 2023, the company saw revenue reach $25.49 billion, driven in part by strong performance in emerging markets with localised products.

 McDonald’s has in fact been criticised for years because of its unhealthy food and lack of healthy alternatives.